 From short day hikes and summit scrambles to all-day adventures into the backcountry, you’ll want the right pack for the job.
 Most people carry water and food, a layering piece and rain shell, and a few other accessories like a first-aid kit or headlamp.
 And the longer you’ll be on the trail, the more comfort, capacity, and features come into play.
-Below we break down the 19 best daypacks of 2024 based on our extensive testing, from simple and inexpensive models for casual hikes to more comfortable and feature-packed options for longer excursions.
+Below we break down the 19 best daypacks of 2025, from simple and inexpensive models for casual hikes to more comfortable and feature-rich options for longer excursions.
 For more information, check out our detailed buying advice and comparison table after the picks, along with details about our testing process.
 Finally, while the guide below covers both men’s and women’s styles, we’ve also compiled a separate round-up of the best women’s daypacks.

 Our Team's Daypack Picks